 - Sinister Silhouettes: His Stage 1 card art shows him in silhouette with only his eyes visible.

 - Situational Sword: Outside of the Guts effect, his Bond CE gives him class advantage against Beast-class enemies regardless of their specific designation.
+When combined with his skills and a proper stall-based team to support him, he can actually become a dangerous powerhouse since most fights with Beasts tend to turn into stall-based strategies anyways.

 - Spell My Name with an "S": The official spelling his name is "Aŋra Mainiiu" as opposed to the commonly used Angra Mainyu.
 Neither of them are wrong or really different in this case, just ""Aŋra Mainiiu" can be considered a much older way of spelling it.